RaRedmer/parse_grade_statistics/README.md

 time series.

 **Disclaimer:** This project is **not** finished.
-The remaining PDFs will also get analysed, and the docx conversion will be automized.
+The remaining PDFs will also get analysed, and the docx conversion will be automated.
 There is more to come!